On the Mechanisms of Collaborative Learning in VAE Recommenders: Experiments

 The results demonstrate that PIA consistently improves the performance over the base VAE recommenders, in terms of nDCG and Recall.
 It also exhibits competitive performance across the three datasets considered, with RecVAE+PIA being the top performing approach on MovieLens-20M and Netflix datasets, and the 3rd performing approach on Million Song dataset.

 \paragraph{A/B testing on an Amazon streaming platform.} On the basis of offline results, we run one week of A/B testing in September 2025 for the Multi-VAE + PIA algorithm on one streaming platform of Amazon.
 The approach was implemented as an offline system, with weekly training considering a 3-month window for collecting streaming behavior, and daily inference for active customers.
 The personalized scores computed daily include about $25$ millions of users and $4000$ movies.
-The performance of our system was compared with a statistical baseline (control group) on 2 movie cards present on the Homepage and on the Movie page.
-As shown in Table \ref{table_mxp}, our approach outperformed the control group significantly, with improved performance on the card click rate by $117 \% - 267 \%$ (per daily view) and $123 \% - 283 \%$ (per daily user view).
+The performance of our system was evaluated on 2 movie cards present on the Homepage and on the Movie page.
+50\% of the customers were exposed to the algorithm (treatment group) for the duration of the experiment, while the rest was exposed to the baseline algorithm (control group).
+As shown in Table \ref{table_mxp}, our approach outperformed the control group significantly, with improved performance on the card click rate by $117\% - 267\%$ (per daily view) and $123\% - 283\%$ (per daily user view).
+For statistical validation, we report the p-value which evaluates the mean difference between control and treatment groups, as well as the Bayesian probability that the mean difference is positive, considering a Normal-Normal conjugate historic prior which allows for closed form solutions to the posterior distribution.
+For click rate metrics we observed $\text{p-value}=0.000$ and $(\text{prob}>0)=1.000$; and for playtime, we observed $\text{p-value}=0.000$ and $(\text{prob}>0)=0.997$.
 Since its launch, we have observed the performance of the ML system to be remarkably stable in playtime and click rate metrics.